mapperoni/site/src/app/docs/markdown/page.md

 For security, we do not allow you to write plain HTML or CSS.

 We support a limited subset of [GitHub Flavored Markdown](https://github.github.com/gfm/), but we do not support all features.

+We not plan to implement a "what you see is what you get" (WYSIWYG) editor experience or visual toolbar.
+Our editor is intentionally simple.
+Raw markdown is superior!